MikeLepekhin/SemEval2023_task3/README.md

 To start using of the code you have to first run `pip install -r requirements.txt` to install all the necessary python libraries.

+`Experiments` -- directory with some of our experiments in jupyter notebooks.